SaharaScripters/FiveMKeybindsReset/README.md

 ## Overview

-**FiveM Keybinds Reset** is a batch script developed by Sahara Scripters to automate the process of resetting keybinds in the FiveM application.
+**FiveM Keybinds Reset** is a batch script written by Sahara Scripters to automate the process of resetting keybinds in the FiveM application.
 This tool aims to provide a quick and efficient way to reset keybinds to their default state, helping users resolve issues related to conflicting or misconfigured keybindings.

 ## How It Works